Modal Verbs

 1- Can – Could

-• Ability – John can speak English, but he can’t speak Spanish.
+• Ability – John can speak English but can’t speak Spanish.

 • Ability (in the past) – My mother could swim when she was younger.